Decision Making: Theory and Practice

 - No Contractonderwijs

 - Yes Study Abroad

 - No Evening course

 - No Honours Class

-Only open to master’s students in Psychology with specialisation Applied Cognitive Psychology and other master’s students in Psychology.
+Only open to master’s students in Psychology.

 Shall I buy a travel insurance?
 Shall I go to the party if Mary doesn’t?
 Is this person guilty?
 And should I worry about this medical test outcome?
 We all face a perplexing array of judgments and decisions every day.
 In this course, we review the main theories in judgment and decision making, and we consider applications in both every day and professional decision problems.

 - Being introduced in the formal and psychological science of judgment and decision making

 - Being introduced in 3 fields of application: medical, legal and administrative decision making (in particular game theory).